IFFranciscoME/IFFranciscoME/README.md

-## 👋 Hola, This is Me >
+## 👋 Hola, This is Me

 I'm currently an *Associate Professor* in the **Mathematics and Physics Department** at *[ITESO](https://iteso.mx)*.
 Have a background on B.Eng in Financial Engineering and M.Sc in Data Science, and my research interests are in Financial Machine Learning, DeFi, Explainable AI, Ethical AI, Scientific Computing.
-I'm looking for the next big step in a DeFi Startup or PhD in areas such as: Financial Computing / Explainable AI / AI Training in Blockchain.
+I'm looking for the next big step in a DeFi/AI Startup or PhD in research topics such as: Financial Computing / Explainable AI / Federated AI Learning in Blockchain.

-## 💬 **Currently teaching:**
+## 💬 **Currently teaching**
 - *Market microstructure and Trading Systems* (Course:MAF1731A)
 - *Financial Machine Learning* (Topic-1/Course:PAP4J05A)
 - *Explainable and Ethical AI* (Topic-2/Course:PAP4J05A)